CodingLife1024/blog-content/foul-play.md

 their sharpness illuminating a darkness that polite language often conceals.
-Their words, raw and unfiltered, come from a place that’s achingly real, where hearts bleed openly, exposed without the safe cocoon of genteel phrases.
+Their words, raw and unfiltered, come from a place that's achingly real, where hearts bleed openly, exposed without the safe cocoon of genteel phrases.